fbecart/zinoma/README.md

 ### `zinoma.yml` and the YAML syntax for build flows

-In order to use Žinoma, you need to create file named `zinoma.yml`.
+In order to use Žinoma with your project, you need to create a file named `zinoma.yml`.
 We recommend putting this file in the root directory of your project.

-This documentation assumes prior knowledge of the Yaml format.
-If you're not familiar with Yaml, you should first get accustomed to the basics of its syntax.
+This is the documentation of the format of this file.
+It assumes prior knowledge of the Yaml format.

 #### `targets`

 __Required__ A build flow is made of targets.
+Each target is a unit of work to perform as part of this build flow.

 Targets run in parallel by default.
 To run targets sequentially, you can define dependencies on other targets using the `targets.<target_name>.dependencies` keyword.